timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-03.md

 # RRDP Repository

-## Unique Hostname
+## Distinct Hostnames

-It is RECOMMENDED that the public RRDP Repository URIs use a hostname different from both the [@!RFC8181] service_uri used by publishers, and the hostname used in rsync URIs (`sia_base`).
+It is RECOMMENDED that the public RRDP Repository URI uses a different hostname from both the [@!RFC8181] service_uri used by publishers and the hostname used in rsync URIs (`sia_base`).

 Using a unique hostname will allow the operator to use dedicated infrastructure and/or a Content Delivery Network for its RRDP content without interfering with